Chemical Delignification Perth

 Some Building Inspectors Think They Know It All!

 I recently had a building inspector tell me that in his professional opinion it has taken 56 years for the batten to get to that point, I don’t think it is going to get much worse in the next 2 or 3 years.
-Effectively he just showed his complete lack of knowledge on the subject all together.
+Effectively he just showed his complete lack of knowledge on the subject altogether.

 He even decided to tell me there was somewhere in the Australian standards that referred to how much of the batten had been affected.
 There is nowhere in any standard that mentions this at all.
 It actually says “severe delignification such that the strength of the member is reduced.